SaraiSLoz/Python_projects/README.md

 # Python_projects
-# There projects consist in:
+# These projects consist in:
 # PISA contest simulation:
 # The project involves designing a code to prepare 15-year-old students for the PISA test, focusing on the mathematics area.
 # It will consist of two parts: practice exercises and a final exam.